redooor/redminportal/README.md

 # RedminPortal by Redooor

-A Laravel 5.1 package as a **backend** administrating tool for Content Management and Ecommerce sites.
+A Laravel 5 package as a **backend** administrating tool for Content Management and Ecommerce sites.
 Gives you ability to add, edit and remove category, product, promotions and many more.
 Provides User Interface for administrating users and groups.

-* Looking for RedminPortal for Laravel 5.0?
-Visit the [v0.2 Branch](https://github.com/redooor/redminportal/tree/v0.2).
-* Looking for RedminPortal for Laravel 4.2?
-Visit the [v0.1 Branch](https://github.com/redooor/redminportal/tree/v0.1).
+RedminPortal currently supports both Laravel 5.0 and 5.1.
+See [Compatibility](#compatibility).

 # Table of Content
 1. [Compatibility](#compatibility)